 Not removing the LTCG tax should not come as a surprise to investors.
 The fiscal deficit is already widening and scraping of LTCG tax would have led to more widening of the deficit.

-The Finance Minister enunciated the need for liberalising the farm market to ensure the farmers received the rightful income and the need to remove distortions from it.
-Afterall, it accounts for 18 percent of the GDP of India.
+The Finance Minister enunciated the need for liberalizing the farm market to ensure the farmers received the rightful income and the need to remove distortions from it.
+After all, it accounts for 18 percent of the GDP of India.

 With a 16-point plan, the Budget 2020 hopes to work on a holistic improvement for the farm sector — production, purchasing, marketing, logistics, livestock, apiary and fishery, alternate non-crop income for the off-season, and technology integration.
 The aim is to double farm income by 2022.

-Village-level storage of seeds, steered by women help groups, would be encouraged with Nabard’s assistance as well, for farmers to access when in need.
-A balanced use of fertilisers (over chemical-only) will be spurred with lower incentives on chemical fertilisers.
+Village-level storage of seeds, steered by women’s help groups, would be encouraged with Nabard’s assistance as well, for farmers to access when in need.
+Balanced use of fertilizers (over chemical-only) will be spurred with lower incentives on chemical fertilizers.

 Both the Indian Railways and civil aviation ministry would be roped in to facilitate logistics of perishable goods so farmers don’t suffer income-loss due to delays and spoilt produce.

-The ambitious National Infrastructure Pipeline with an allocation of Rs 103 lakh-crore will modernise logistics, road and other transport networks, overhaul housing, provide potable water, and focus on green energy.
+The ambitious National Infrastructure Pipeline with an allocation of Rs 103 lakh crore will modernize logistics, road, and other transport networks, overhaul housing, provide potable water, and focus on green energy.